 Zoo Zurich consistently sorts and recycles waste.
 Metal, wood, paper, cardboard, building rubble, vegetation, batteries and PET are collected in the depot before being sorted and professionally disposed of.
 Green waste is incorporated into the biogas production process.
 Plant waste and wood chips from the zoo’s forest are prepared for the animals, and composted and recycled after use; the same applies to old wood.

 Zoo Zurich advises visitors to travel to the zoo by public transport.
 Thanks to partnerships with SBB and ZVV, attractive prices can be offered.
-It also continues to pursue its objective of organising public transport from Stettbach via cable car.
+It also pursues the objective of organising public transport from Stettbach via cable car.

 Construction projects at Zoo Zurich comply with the ecological guidelines of the canton of Zurich.
 The zoo takes into account the key figures of the Conference of Cantonal Energy Directors for the conversion and construction of new buildings.
 Heavy transport equipment from external companies must be fitted with soot particle filters, and reusable construction materials are professionally sorted.
 Zoo Zurich uses solvent-free paint, lacquer and glue, and avoids CFCs and other toxic substances.